argmaxml/recsplain/docs/source/configuration.rst

 The type of encoder sets how the system calculates similarity.

 .. note::
-    Check out the :doc:`encoders-list<list of encoders>` to learn what encoders you can use and how they work.
+    Check out the :doc:`list of encoders<encoders-list>` to learn what encoders you can use and how they work.

 The weight tells the system the relative importance of each feature in the encoder.